vinaykr3/e-kart/README.md

 ## Icons use
 Defined icons like cart-icon, search-icon, setting-icon but setting icon does not show anything by clicking I'll show something in future.

+## Cart feature
+Add to cart feature added successfully and user can be delete successfully.

 ## Available Scripts

 In the project directory, you can run: